How to Choose a CNA College near Whiteville 28472

-The Function of a Certified Nursing Assistant
+The Role of a Certified Nursing Assistant

-- Providing basic services to patients
+- Providing basic care to patients

-- Measuring patient’s vital signs
+- Checking patient’s vital signs

-- Keeping a record of patient’s health status
+- Maintaining a record of patient’s health status

 - Bathing and dressing patients